sarlijes/Study_Projects/stream_UIS/README.md

 one or several rates for one or more years.
 Many countries have several rates for different stats (such as for two genders and one for both).

-The UI first lists the countries (short example below; user input is marked woth ">>"):
+The UI first lists the countries (shorter example below with user input):

 Locations available: